Easy DIY Gather Sign For fall

-If you’re looking for some easy and inexpensive fall or Thanksgiving decor, this DIY fall sign is perfect for hanging on your fireplace mantel or wall.
+If you’re looking for some easy and inexpensive fall or Thanksgiving decor, this easy DIY fall gather sign is perfect for hanging on your fireplace mantel or wall.

 Last week when I was showing off my fall living room decor, I promised that I would do a tutorial on how I made the gather wood sign over the fireplace.